China Confirms It's Holding Missing Taiwanese Rights Activist

 Earlier this week, Lee Ching-yu, who works as a human-rights researcher, told TIME that she was blindsided when her college-sweetheart husband of 20 years vanished.
 As she dropped him off for an early morning flight from Taipei to Macau on March 19, there had been no discussion about possible dangers.

 “On the way to the airport we talked about our family.
-My husband comforted me about my mother, and reassured me that she would recover,” says Lee Ching-yu, explaining that her mother had breast cancer.
+My husband comforted me about my mother, and reassured me that she would recover,” she says, explaining that her mother had breast cancer.

 Initially his wife did not worry when she heard nothing after his 8 a.m. flight.
 The gnawing fears only set in that afternoon, when his friends waiting in Guangzhou messaged her to inquire where he was.
 She contacted the airline, his hotel, any authorities she could reach, to track him down.
 For nine anxious days, she waited for news.

-It was Lee Ming-che's dogged determination that likely provoked the Chinese authorities to finally break their silence over Lee’s detention.
-On Tuesday, Lee Ching-yu handed over her husband's hypertension medicine to officials at the Straits Exchange Foundation, a Taiwanese government-backed body that acts as an unofficial intermediary between Taipei and Beijing.
+It was Lee Ching-yu's dogged determination that likely provoked the Chinese authorities to finally break their silence over her husband's detention.
+On Tuesday, she handed over his hypertension medicine to officials at the Straits Exchange Foundation, a Taiwanese government-backed body that acts as an unofficial intermediary between Taipei and Beijing.
 The foundation’s attempts to locate her husband had been ignored, but Lee Ching-yu's stunt appeared to work.

 “Taiwan resident Lee Ming-che allegedly engaged in activities endangering our national security and is under investigation by relevant authorities,” said Ma Xiaoguang, a spokesperson for the Taiwan Affairs Office of the Chinese State Council, on Wednesday.
 Ma said that Lee Ming-che's health was "satisfactory," but gave no further details about his current location or the accusations against him.